MaastrichtUniversity/dh-utils/irods/irodsDropzoneValidator/README.md

 # iRODSDropzoneValidator
-A tool to perform checksum validation of a dropzone against a projectCollection.
+A tool to perform checksum validation of a dropZone against a projectCollection.

 ## Installation
 Use virtualenv to install dependencies